sterliakov/etnsc-local/README.md

 ## Prerequisites

 This tool should work on Linux, MacOS and Windows.
-The only requirement is having docker with compose plugin installed.
+The only requirement is having docker with compose installed.
 If you don't have them available yet, go through the [installation](https://docs.docker.com/engine/install/) guide.
 Docker binary should be available on your `PATH`.